Kequc/nano-records/README.md

 });
 ```

-Perfect way to retrieve your data again from the database.
+Perfect way to retrieve your data again once it is in the database.

 #### Update